 Classification set file formats

-Once your file is properly formatted according to these specifications, you can upload it through the Classification sets interface or API.
+Once your file is properly formatted according to these specifications, you can upload the data through the Classification sets interface or API.
 For detailed upload instructions:

 Classification sets support the following file formats: